PL23K/RiverIceRegime/README.md

-# RiverIceCondition
+# RiverIceRegime
-River Ice Condition Identification with deep learning by using Semantic Segmentation, Motion Detection, and Particle Video Tracking
+River Ice Regime Identification with deep learning by using Semantic Segmentation, Motion Detection, and Particle Video Tracking

 Step by step.